jessesadler/debkeepr/README.md

-See the [Getting Started with debkeepr vignette](https://jessesadler.github.io/debkeepr/articles/debkeepr.html) for an in depth discussion of the similarities and differences between the two classes.
+See the [Getting Started with debkeepr vignette](https://jessesadler.github.io/debkeepr/articles/debkeepr.html) for an in depth discussion of the similarities and differences between the two types.

-  - The `deb_lsd` class has the advantage of maintaining the structure and values used by non-decimal currencies, making it easier to identify and present such values.
+  - The `deb_lsd` type has the advantage of maintaining the structure and values used by non-decimal currencies, making it easier to identify and present such values.
   - `deb_decimal` implements a wider array of mathematical functions and arithmetic operations than `deb_lsd`.
-  - You can move between the two classes without losing any data through `deb_as_lsd()` and `deb_as_decimal()` casting methods.
+  - You can move between the two types without losing any data through `deb_as_lsd()` and `deb_as_decimal()` casting methods.
   - Because `deb_lsd` and `deb_decimal` are based on the
     [vctrs](https://vctrs.r-lib.org/) package, both act as expected in data frames or [tibbles](https://tibble.tidyverse.org) columns.
 From
     [dplyr 1.0.0](https://www.tidyverse.org/blog/2020/06/dplyr-1-0-0/) —
-    which is the minimal version used by debkeepr — all dplyr functions work on both `debkeepr` classes.
+    which is the minimal version used by debkeepr — all dplyr functions work on both `debkeepr` types.
   - [ggplot2](https://ggplot2.tidyverse.org) does not know how to pick a scale for `deb_lsd` vectors.
 In contrast, `deb_decimal` vectors work properly with `ggplot2`, though explicitly identifying the scale as